Code-Institute-Submissions/Pyleks-milestone4/README.md

 | Profile (Logged in) | No issues found     | Good |
 | Product Management (Admin) | No issues found     | Good |

+### URL Injection

+No issues was found during this test.

 ## Deployment
 <strong>1.
 Clone Website</strong>
 Please note this is for deployment to a local IDE.